All Episodes

 That young man.

-On the cross, our savior said.
+On the cross, our Saviour said.

-Father, forgive them For they not know what they do.
+Father, forgive them, for they not know what they do.

 That man.